In This Article

 - Have a full night’s rest.
 It’s best to sleep 7-9 hours every night.
 A lack of sleep will interrupt the ability of your body to maintain healthy skin.
-Also, sleep is connected to stress that can lead to acne & oily skin.
+Also, sleep is connected to stress that may lead to acne and oily skin.
 So, get a sound sleep to stay healthy and happy.

-- Eat a clean, organic diet to encourage unclogged, clean skin.
+- Eat a clean, organic diet to have a healthy body and skin.

-If symptoms of oily skin such as acne are severe, you should seek medical help because they may lead to scarring or infection.
+If symptoms of oily skin such as acne becomes severe, you should seek for medical help because they may lead to scarring or infections.
 We hope all the information in this post will assist you in dealing with oily skin during pregnancy.
 Also, share with us if you know what causes oily skin on face during pregnancy, and how to stop or prevent it from coming back.
-All of the contents provided in this article are for informational & educational purposes.
+All of the content provided in this article is for informational & educational purposes.
 We recommend you consult a healthcare professional to determine which method is appropriate for you.